 A significant number of children (24.2%) participating in the Ombudsman study report claimed that they had been physically and psychologically abused and experienced violence from foster families (e.g., ear pulling, slapping, locking in the room).
 32.5% of children didn’t even know the hotline telephone numbers to call for help.
 Furthermore, 45.1% of children declared that they were restrained by the foster parents to communicate with social workers without their permission.

 Children living in small group homes having experienced either violence or trauma, suffering from mental health problems, cannot get mental health services.
+In the case of any form of violence in public care services, including foster care and small group home, social workers act in accordance with the Resolution No. 437 of the Government of Georgia on “Procedures for Referral of Children” (12.09.2016) and Order of the LEPL Director of Social Service Agency 11.10.2016 №04-519 /o - "Guidelines for Action of the Child Protection Referral (Referral) Procedures".

 Public Defender evaluates the issue of violence against children in state-run alternative services as extremely dangerous: “The monitoring results make it clear that even in especially grave instances of violence, there were no efforts undertaken to ensure multidisciplinary management of the case, timely engagement of professional and the prevention of repeated violence.”
 As it appeared, elder children having violent experiences apply violence against younger children too.
 Sexual abuse among children in small group homes is another alarming issue, particularly in the instances when the alleged underage offenders and victims remain in the same small group home.
 As the Ombudsman states: “Virtually nothing was done to prevent a repeat of the violence.”
 Violence among children in alternative child care services also includes homophobic violence that is critically alarming.